 Side sleepers tend to trend toward the fetal position while they sleep.
 But, according to Harvard psychologist Amy Cuddy, sleeping all balled up can wreak havoc on your confidence levels come daytime.
 To ensure that you start the day feeling your best, her study suggests waking up and stretching your arms as wide as possible (arms over your head! toes pointed!), which can make all the difference in your day.

-OK, so this is more of a big-picture plan.
-We’re not saying you have to go all-out pillow top, but side sleepers will see a huge improvement from a mattress that’s more flexible and soft.
+Side sleepers will see a huge improvement from a mattress that’s more flexible and soft.
 Why?
 It’s more forgiving when it comes to the curves of your body.
-(Too-firm mattresses can cause side sleepers to wake up feeling stiff.
+Too-firm mattresses can cause side sleepers to wake up feeling stiff.
 If your mattress is on the firmer side (and a new one isn't in the budget), try opting for a memory foam topper.